dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 A task builder type is a class or struct type that corresponds to a specific task type ([§15.15.2](classes.md#15152-task-type-builder-pattern)).
-The task builder type must exactly match the declared accessibility as its corresponding task type.
+The task builder type shall exactly match the declared accessibility of its corresponding task type.

 > *Note:* If the task type is declared `internal`, the the corresponding builder type must also be declared `internal` and be defined in the same assembly.
 If the task type is nested inside another type, the task buider type must also be nested in that same type. *end note*